apache/predictionio/docs/manual/source/recommendation/customize-serving.html.md

 ---

 Serving component is where post-processing occurs.
-For example, if you are recommending products to users, you may want to remove items that are not currently in stock from the list of recommendation.
+For example, if you are recommending items to users, you may want to remove items that are not currently in stock from the list of recommendation.

 This section is based on the [Recommendation Engine Template](quickstart.html).